We are committed to safeguarding the privacy of our website visitors and service users.

 Cookies used by our service providers

 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can however obtain up-to-date information about blocking and deleting cookies via these links:

-If you have any safeguarding concerns over children please email email@example.com
+Thank you for all the generous donations for Comic Relief we raised £401.17 If you have any safeguarding concerns regarding children please email firstname.lastname@example.org

 Unfortunately not the ones with chocolate chips.